-- 13.6.2 The eastern extent of the Facility directly adjoins the tidal River Witham.
-The tidal extent of the River Witham is known as The Haven, which starts from the Grand Sluice, to the mouth of The Wash.
-The River Witham rises south of Grantham, passes through Lincoln and drains into The Wash via The Haven approximately 7k m downstream of the proposed development site (Figure 13.1).
-The downstream reaches of the river, where it meets the sea, includes a wide range of intertidal features including intertidal mudflats, saltmarshes and sand and shingle banks and beaches. - 13.6.3 In addition, there is an extensive network of drainage systems within the vicinity of the Application Site (Black Sluice IDB, 2018). - 13.6.4 Although the Application Site falls within an IDD which is administered by the Black Sluice IDB, the watercourses located within the boundary of the Facility are not directly managed or maintained by the Black Sluice IDB, although they are located within the IDB's Catchment 6: Wyberton Marsh and are directly connected to the IDB drainage network (Figure 13.1).
+- 13.6.2 The eastern extent of the Principal Application Site is defined in part by a primary flood defence bank along the River Witham.
+The tidal extent of the River Witham at this point is known as The Haven, which starts from the Grand Sluice, to the mouth of The Wash.
+The River Witham rises south of Grantham, passes through Lincoln and drains into The Wash via The Haven approximately 7 km downstream of the proposed development site (Figure 13.1).
+The downstream reaches of the river, where it meets the sea, includes a wide range of intertidal features including intertidal mudflats, saltmarshes and sand and shingle banks and beaches. - 13.6.3 In addition, there is an extensive network of drainage systems within the vicinity of the Principal Application Site (Black Sluice IDB, 2018). - 13.6.4 Although the Principal Application Site falls within an IDD which is administered by the Black Sluice IDB, the watercourses located within the boundary of the Principal Application Site are not directly managed or maintained by the Black Sluice IDB, although they are located within the IDB's Catchment 6: Wyberton Marsh and are directly connected to the IDB drainage network (Figure 13.1).
 The catchment has a total area of 1,981 ha. - 13.6.5 The watercourses drain into the Wyberton Towns Drain (Drain Number 19, 20 and 32) to the south and the Bittern Way Drain (Drain Number 25; itself a tributary of the Wyberton Towns Drain) to the west.
-The Wyberton Towns Drain flows south and eastwards until it discharges into The Haven through Wyberton Marsh pumping station (a three-pump station with a maximum capacity of 2,803 l/s and a maximum design water level of 0.00 m AOD). - 13.6.6 The watercourses located within the Application Site are largely open channel / ditches.
-The Bittern Way Drain, Wyberton Towns Drain and other exposed surface watercourses flow in very straight, narrow, artificial channels with largely unreinforced earth banks. - 13.6.7 Although there are two offline ponds marked on OS mapping of the site, the northernmost (adjacent to The Haven) is no longer present.
+The Wyberton Towns Drain flows south and eastwards until it discharges into The Haven through Wyberton Marsh pumping station (a three-pump station with a maximum capacity of 2,803 l/s and

+- a maximum design water level of 0.00 m AOD). - 13.6.6 The watercourses located within the Principal Application Site are largely open channel / ditches.
+The Bittern Way Drain, Wyberton Towns Drain and other exposed surface watercourses flow in very straight, narrow, artificial channels with largely unreinforced earth banks. - 13.6.7 Although there are two offline ponds marked on OS mapping of the Principal Application Site, the northernmost (adjacent to The Haven) is no longer present.
 The southern pond is an artificial feature with extensive vegetation growth that is used as a surface water attenuation pond for the industrial estate.

-Water quality
+Water Quality

 13.6.8 WFD classification data from the Environment Agency's Catchment Data Explorer (2016) indicate that water quality in the surface drainage network is below the required standards.
 Surface waters are affected by pressures from sewage discharges, agricultural and rural land management and industrial discharges.
 These pressures combine to result in low dissolved oxygen concentrations, high concentrations of phosphate, aldrin, dieldrin, endrin, isodrin and tributyltin and high temperatures.
-Water quality is sufficiently poor to adversely impact upon fish populations.
+Water quality is sufficiently poor to adversely effect upon fish populations.

-Flood risk
+Flood Risk